 An Alcoholic’s Journey from Near-death to Nirvana

-This is the memoir of a life-long "seeker" (a term meaning one who searches for Ultimate Truth), a hardcore yet grateful alcoholic, and a forever finger-snappin' beatnik.
+This is the memoir of a life-long "seeker" (a term meaning one who searches for Ultimate Truth), a hardcore alcoholic, and a forever finger-snappin' beatnik.
 Like cool, daddy-o!

 Enjoy over 400 pages of memories of fabulous folks and famous peeps.
-Includes poems, photos, drawing, and various illustrations.
+Includes poems, photos, drawings, and various illustrations.

 Two-books in one!
 Another Country and The Fountain of You.